PrasannaSahera/console-calc/README.md

-# sample-project
+# console-calc
-It's a sample project created to start the GITHUB
+It's a calculator project